Robert N. Blair

 Born: Buffalo, N.Y., U.S.

 Probably one of the most influential artists to use watercolor in the mid-twentieth century was Western New York painter Robert Blair.
-Born in 1912 in Buffalo, N.Y., Blair decided he wanted to become an artist in his teens.
-He studied art at the Albright Art School in Buffalo and the Museum of Fine Arts in Boston, Mass., during the early 1930s.
+Born in 1912 in Buffalo, Blair studied art at the Albright Art School in Buffalo and the Museum of Fine Arts in Boston, during the early 1930s.
 It was during this time that he met and befriended fellow watercolorist Charles Burchfield.

 During the 1940s Blair received many awards and major commissions.
 In 1947 he painted a large mural for the Bethlehem Steel Corporation.
-In 1946 and 1951 he was awarded the Guggenheim Fellowship, which allowed him to travel on motorcycle across the U.S., Canada, and Mexico.
-The goal of these journeys was to remove himself from the familiar and ultimately create something entirely different.
-He continued to do this well into his 80s.
+In 1946 and 1951 he was awarded the Guggenheim Fellowship, which allowed him to travel on motorcycle across the United States, Canada, and Mexico.
+The goal of these journeys, which continued well into his eighties, was to remove himself from the familiar and ultimately create something entirely different.

 His works can be seen in the collections of the Burchfield Penney Art Center, Ford Motor Company, the Metropolitan Museum of Art, the Butler Institute of American Art, Munson-Williams-Proctor Institute of Utica, Colgate University, the Bryn Mawr Art Association, the Dubuque Art Association, and the Franklin D. Roosevelt Collection of Marine Paintings.